soulwing/tnm4j/README.md

 As you can see, using `walk` is the easier than using either GETBULK or GETNEXT.
-We obtain an `SnmpWalker` object from the context, using the `walk` method with a parameter list that is essentially the same as what we used for `getBulk`.
+We obtain an `SnmpWalker` object from the context, using the `walk` method with a parameter list that is essentially the same as what we used for `getBulk`; the first parameter is the number of non-repeating object types in the list, followed by the names of the non-repeating objects (just `sysUpTime`), followed by the names of the columns we want to retrieve from a table.
 The walker has a `next` method that executes GETBULK operations with the remote agent as needed to retrieve all of the rows from the table.

 While not shown here, the return value from `next` is an `SnmpResponse` just as it is for any other operation.
 We invoke `get` on the return value